 The primary management responsibility for polar bears in Canada lies with the Provinces, Territories and wildlife management boards in which they occur.
-The overall management framework includes the legislation, research and management programs of each of these jurisdictions, along with the Species at Risk Act, 2002, and the Canadian Polar Bear Technical and Administrative Committees.
+The overall management framework includes the legislation, research and management programs of each of these jurisdictions, along with the Species at Risk Act (SARA), 2002, and the Canadian Polar Bear Technical and Administrative Committees.
 The Species at Risk Act applies to all Federal lands in Canada; all wildlife species listed as being at risk; and their critical habitat (Species at Risk Act, 2002).
 Polar bears are listed under the Species at Risk as a species of 'Special Concern - Schedule 1' (Species at Risk Public Registry, 2012).
+In accordance with the Special Concern listing, Canada is developing a SARA Management Plan.
+The National Polar Bear Conservation Strategy (http://ec.gc.ca/nature/default.asp?lang=En&n=60D0FDBD-1#004) was finalized in 2011 and will be integrated into SARA Management Plan.
+Polar bears are also listed under Provincial/Territorial legislation in Ontario (Threatened), Northwest Territories (Special Concern), Newfoundland and Labrador (Vulnerable), Manitoba (Threatened), Quebec (Vulnerable).

-In 2008, the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) assessed the polar bear as a single overall population in accordance with its own criteria.
+In 2008, the Committee on the Status of Endangered Wildlife in Canada (COSEWIC) assessed the polar bear as a single overall population in accordance with criteria set in accordance with the Act.
 In its report, COSEWIC also reported trends by subpopulation.
 Population models project that four of 13 Canadian subpopulations have a high risk of declining by 30 percent or more over the next three bear generations (36 years).

 The 15th Meeting of the IUCN/SSC Polar Bear Specialist Group voiced concern about the COSEWIC assessment and recommended that:

-- due to the speed of current global warming the status of polar bears in Canada be reassessed within 5 years of the last re-assessment rather than delaying to the normal 10year cycle; - 2. the status of polar bears in Canada be re-assessed within the context of ongoing and projected habitat losses; and - geographic variation in anticipated effects of global warming and other potential population stressors be included when re-assessing the status of polar bears in Canada (IUCN/SSC Polar Bear Specialist Group.
+- due to the speed of current global warming the status of polar bears in Canada be reassessed within 5 years of the last re-assessment rather than delaying to the normal 10year cycle; - 2. the status of polar bears in Canada be re-assessed within the context of ongoing and projected habitat losses; and - 3. geographic variation in anticipated effects of global warming and other potential population stressors be included when re-assessing the status of polar bears in Canada (IUCN/SSC Polar Bear Specialist Group.
 2009).

-In Canada the hunting of polar bears is by Aboriginal people or sport hunters guided by Aboriginal people who harvest by traditional means.
-Polar bear management measures were most recently assessed in 2008 (Environment Canada 2009).
-Much of the obligation to fund and conduct polar bear research and monitoring in Canada is at the regional level (Provinces and Territories).
-However, the Federal government has also conducted long-term research of the Western Hudson Bay subpopulation (the continuity of which was made possible by funding from non-governmental organizations (NGOs)) and more sporadically in Davis Strait and the Beaufort Sea subpopulations (Vongraven and Peacock 2011).
+In Canada the hunting of polar bears is reserved for Aboriginal people or (should they decide to allocate some of their quota) to sport hunters accompanied by an Inuit guide using traditional means.
+All human caused mortality is applied to the legal quota within a given region.
+Much of the obligation to fund and conduct polar bear research and monitoring in Canada is at the regional level (Provinces and Territories), although significant financial resources are given annually to the jurisdictions from the Federal government to carry out this work.
+In addition the Federal government has also conducted long-term research of the Western Hudson Bay subpopulation and more sporadically in Davis Strait and the Beaufort Sea subpopulations (Vongraven and Peacock 2011).

+In Canada, harvest quotas are typically established based upon both scientific data and Aboriginal Traditional Knowledge, and it is formally recognized that both sources of knowledge are essential for effective management.
 In more recent years, changes to harvest levels have been made in response to Local Ecological Knowledge suggesting that numbers of polar bears have increased.
-In some cases, such recommendations have been made in the face of data indicating the populations are not increasing and may be declining.
-Application of the precautionary principle has not been observed in several recent decisions (Peacock et al. 2011).
+In some cases, such recommendations have been made in the face of data indicating the populations are not increasing and may be declining (Peacock et al. 2011).